 Notes from a Consigner Novice:

 As a mom of three and proud recipient of many family hand-me-downs, my closets are filled to the brim with boxes of baby clothes (and other items, toys, craft supplies, rock collections, and more).
-Last Summer, I decided I was done with the boy clothes, so I channeled my inner Marie Kondo and set to work preparing for my first consignment experience as a seller.
+Two Summers ago, I decided I was done with the boy clothes, so I channeled my inner Marie Kondo and set to work preparing for my first consignment experience as a seller.

 To be honest, prep for consigning is a big process.
 I had plenty of questions for veteran friends and referred to Twice is Nice’s instruction pages, selling tips, and tagging instructions at least a dozen times.
 (There is different information on each page, so get familiar with all three.)

-Now, as I’m preparing for the sale my second time around, I have documented the process in hopes to help other novices such as myself.
+Now, as I’m preparing for the sale my fourth time around, I have documented the process in hopes to help other novices such as myself.
 Here is what I’ve learned:

 What Twice is Nice Sells: